"Happy Tails & Happy Hearts"

 We have one male (LA SGC Woodpile Muddy Waters of MaineVu, aka: Mojo) and three females (RW SGC MaineVu Gold Dust Woman, aka: Dusty), (CH MTNest Metallica of MaineVu, aka: Tallie) and (MTNest Yankee Rose of MaineVu, aka: Rosie).

-Our Next Generation: (MTNest Blue Moon of MaineVu, aka: Luna and MaineVu Ring O Fire. aka: Ringo) are now tackling their show carriers!
+Our Next Generation: ( CH MTNest Blue Moon of MaineVu, aka: Luna and MaineVu Ring O Fire. aka: Ringo) are now tackling their show carriers!
 Come and cheer them on at their next show!
 Please refer to our show schedule for show dates.

 All of our cats are DNA Negative/Normal for HCM, hypertrophic cardiomyopathy and undergo an echo cardiogram every 1-2 years by a Board Certified Feline Cardiologist.
 Our kittens pedigree includes, not only the sire and dam screened normal, but so are the grandparents, great-grandparents, and other relatives.
 Documentation of the parents' heart screenings is provided to each kitten buyer.
 No breeder can absolutely guarantee a cat's heart won't develop heart disease, but we are more comfortable knowing that our breeding cats have normal, healthy hearts.